a-sit-plus/signum/docs/docs/indispensable.md

 * `Pkcs10CertificateRequest` contains a CSR abstraction
     * `Pcs10CertificateRequestAttributes` contains a CSR attribute extension

-##  Conversion from/to platform types
+##  Conversion from/to Platform Types

 Obviously, a world outside this library's data structures exists.
 The following functions provide interop functionality with platform types.